-Adapted with permission from The Improvement Guide: A Practical Approach to Enhancing Organizational Performance, by Gerald J. Langley, Ronald D. Moen, Kevin M. Nolan, Thomas W. Nolan, Clifford L. Norman and Lloyd P. Provost.
+Adapted with permission from The Improvement Guide:

+A Practical Approach to Enhancing Organizational Performance, by Gerald J. Langley, Ronald D. Moen, Kevin M. Nolan, Thomas W. Nolan, Clifford L. Norman and Lloyd P. Provost.

-One clue that an idea has skipped the first two questions is any statement that starts with, "We really need to get [fill in the blank]."
-Our industry is full of really cool solutions looking for problems, so this is the place to brainstorm improvement ideas.
-You'll make better progress if you push yourself and your team to come up with at least three, but hopefully more, ideas.
+yourself and your team to come up with at least three, but hopefully more, ideas.
 Too often we stop after one-or we craft an improvement project around the idea we're most attached to.
 My favorite is, "If we did everything on the iPad Mini, the world would be perfect."